anonymous2015258/DeepPerform/README.md

 ####
-This is the code repository for the paper DeepPerform.
+This is the code repository for the paper DeepPerform. trainAbuseGan contains the code for GAN training procedure.
+In the SRC directory, under abuseGan file, the architecture of DeepPerform can be found.